Outside the courthouse, Minneapolis weighs the meaning of the Chauvin trial

 The English teacher planned to stay all night, even as the temperature dipped into the mid-20s.
 By Tuesday afternoon, she was a bit delirious from lack of sleep.
 Inside the courthouse, the jury heard from Alyssa Nicole Funari, 18, a witness to Floyd’s arrest.

-“It was difficult because I felt like there really wasn’t anything I could do as a bystander,” Funari said, adding: “The highest power was there and I felt like I was failing — like, failing to do anything.”
+“It was difficult because I felt like there really wasn’t anything I could do as a bystander,” Funari said, adding: “The highest power was there, and I felt like I was failing — like, failing to do anything.”

 Chauvin kept kneeling.
 Floyd didn’t move.
 The paramedics would arrive soon, and the bystanders waited to see if anything could be done.